samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 You can cast [Summon Fey](/spells/2619115-summon-fey) without a Material component.
 You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

-Whenever you start casting the spell, you can modify it so that it doesn’t require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
-If you do so, the spell’s duration becomes 1 minute for that casting.
+Whenever you start casting the spell, you can modify it so that it doesn't require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
+If you do so, the spell's duration becomes 1 minute for that casting.

 #### Level 15: Misty Wanderer